How to Choose the Best Stateroom on a Cruise

 Looking for an elevated level of service during your cruise?
-A Concierge Class stateroom provides you with personalized concierge service during your cruise, plus priority check-in and priority debarkation, afternoon snack deliveries to your stateroom, seating time preferences, and other benefits.
+A Concierge Class stateroom provides you with personalized concierge service during your cruise, afternoon snack deliveries to your stateroom, seating time preferences, and other benefits.

 For the ultimate rejuvenating vacation experience, book an AquaClass® stateroom.
 These staterooms are located close to the spa and include spa amenities inside the stateroom.

 You’ll also get unlimited access to the Persian Garden and the exclusive onboard specialty restaurant, Blu, which serves spa-inspired cuisine featuring fresh, healthy ingredients.
 Crisp and bold flavors collide at the hands of our world-class chefs.
 Choose from its robust selection of sustainable, biodynamic wines.

 Take wellness classes like yoga and meditation, and get unlimited access to the exclusive SEA Thermal Suite on Celebrity Edge.

 AquaClass® comes with other benefits too, like 10% off any pre-booked salon or spa service and priority spa booking an entire month ahead of other guests.
 Treat yourself to a massage, a mani/pedi with your best friend or your mom, or a rejuvenating facial for the ultimate in pampering.